 It's one thing to be incredibly skilled and talented, but it's another to be able to teach that to others and be supportive and encouraging along the way.
 Sonia checks it all off!

-Private online voice lessons are an opportunity for singers to experiment and grow in their vocal abilities in a supportive, knowledgeable environment so they may find the voice they’ve always dreamed of.
+Private online voice lessons are an opportunity for singers to experiment and grow in their vocal abilities in a supportive, knowledgeable environment so they can find the voice they’ve always dreamed of.

-My approach to voice lessons is rooted in my comprehensive knowledge of the anatomy of our throat and the way our body works.
-My goal is to help you sing freely and efficiently across your vocal range in order to find your most natural sound and sing music in the style(s) you love: jazz, pop, rock, music theater, r&b, folk, and classical.
+My approach to voice lessons is rooted in a comprehensive knowledge of the anatomy of the throat and the way the body works.
+My goal is to help you sing freely and efficiently across your vocal range in order to find your most natural sound and sing music in the styles you love: jazz, pop, rock, music theater, r&b, folk, and classical.

 What’s a typical voice lesson like?

-A typical voice lesson starts with about 30 minutes of functional vocal exercises that help you develop techniques to sing freely and efficiently across your vocal range (chest, mix, head).
+A typical voice lesson starts with 30 minutes of functional vocal exercises that help you develop techniques to sing freely and efficiently across your vocal range (chest, mix, head).

-The remainder of the lesson is a coaching focused on your specific artistic needs and goals.
-This may include achieving technical success in singing a song, learning to “pick out a tune” by ear, preparing for an audition or performance, or developing musical skills like songwriting, improvisation and music reading.
+The remainder of the lesson is focused on your specific artistic needs and goals.
+This includes achieving technical success in singing a song, learning to “pick out a tune” by ear, preparing for an audition or performance, or developing musical skills like songwriting, improvisation and music reading.

 Do you offer coaching-only sessions for auditions, performances or open mics?